Archives

 -

-Make sure your breaks are well calibrated
+Make sure your brakes are well calibrated

 At the beginning of this year, I got a new hybrid bike (combo between speed and city bike).
 Without making any customizations other than adjusting my seat,…